arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 ## Write Characterization Test
 Produce new output file of same number of runs.
-Read Golden Master content and put it into 'expected' variable.
+Read Golden Master content and put it into "expected" variable.
-Read last output content and put into 'actual' variable.
+Read last output content and put into "actual" variable.
 Assert.Equal(expected, actual);
 Try change something, the test fail.
 But remember, it isn't 100% regression bug free.